There is an urgent search underway for a passenger traveling aboard a Norwegian cruise ship in Alaska who has gone missing.

 The 167,800 gross registered ton vessel departed from Seattle, Washington, on Saturday, June 28.
 The first port of call was Sitka, followed by a scenic day of cruising in the Tracy Arm Fjord and Juneau on July 1.

 No changes have been made to the ship’s itinerary as the search for the missing passenger continues.
-Cruise Mapper shows that Norwegian Bliss docked in Icy Strait Point as planned on July 2.
+Cruise Mapper shows that Norwegian Bliss docked in Icy Strait Point as planned on July 2 and in Ketchikan on July 3.

-The remaining ports of call include Ketchikan, Alaska, and Victoria, British Columbia.
+The final remaining port of call is Victoria, British Columbia.